 To begin, you need to meet certain qualifications before you can adopt.
 You must be at least 21 years old and can either be single, married, divorced, or widowed.
-Although there are not specific income requirements for an Oklahoma adoption, you need to be able to meet the needs of your family and must have a home that is a safe place to raise a child.
-In order to begin the adoption process, you must use a licensed adoption agency or adoption attorney.
+Although there are no specific income requirements for an Oklahoma adoption, you need to be able to meet the needs of your family and must have a home that is a safe place to raise a child.
+To begin the adoption process, you must use a licensed adoption agency or adoption attorney.

 Domestic adoption is the process of adopting a child in the United States and is typically a private infant adoption either in the state of Oklahoma or across state lines.